bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-With that done, let's return to app.js.
+<p>With that done, let's return to app.js.
 Here I need to import routes and route from react-router-dom.
 I also need to replace the child jsx elements with some different code.
 Homepage becomes route path equals and then forward slash between double quotes.
 This is followed by element equals and then the homepage jsx elements inside of curly braces.
 Note that the route tag is self-closing and has no children inside.
-For Aboutme, I add a similar line, but I'll add about-me after the forward slash.
+For Aboutme, I add a similar line, but I'll add about-me after the forward slash.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->